pavelsevecek/OpenSPH/README.md

 folder.

 ## Running a basic impact simulation
-A simulation can be started using a command-line launcher, located in cli/launcher directory.
-When a launcher is started for the first time, it generates configuration files (with extension .cnf), which can be then modified to set up the simulation as needed.
-Simulation can be also set up in the graphical application, using a node-based editor.
+Simulation can be easily set up in the graphical application `opensph`, using a node-based editor.
 See category 'presets' on the right side of the editor for some basic simulations.

 Default simulation uses the following: